 In the mid-1960s, several Eye Banks were started in the state, ultimately culminating with the full accreditation of the then named Alabama Lions Eye Bank by the Eye Bank Association of America (EBAA).
 This entity establishes standards for the industry as directed by the American Academy of Ophthalmology.
 AEB has been an active, contributing member of the EBAA since 1969.
 To date, AEB has recovered almost 100,000 tissues for transplant, research and training.

 We are a federally regulated, licensed and accredited 501-C3 not-for-profit organization.
 Our headquarters are based in Birmingham and have regional offices in Huntsville, Montgomery & Mobile.
 Our mission is about the restoration of sight, through the timely recovery, excellent processing and efficient distribution of the highest quality of eye tissue for transplantation, ophthalmic research and training.
-We are honored to have a strong history of being one of the top eye banks in the United States and continue to strive towards excellence to bring clarity to as many Alabamians as we can.
+We are honored to have a strong history of being one of the top eye banks in the United States and continue to strive towards excellence to bring vision to as many Alabamians as we can.